- What is Interlibrary Loan?

 - If you have interlibrary loan material that is overdue, you will be charged a daily fee and a notice will be sent to you.

 - You will be blocked from further ILL activity until all fees are paid.

 - If an item has not been returned 3 weeks after its due date, it will be invoiced to you for replacement fees.
-When an item has been invoiced, a block is placed on your patron ID.
+When an item has been invoiced, a block is placed on your library account.
 This block suspends all library privileges.
 When the item is returned or paid for, library privileges are reinstated.